 While it is certainly possible to create real-time programs without an RTOS (by executing one or more functions in a Super-loop), there are numerous scheduling, maintenance, and timing issues that an RTOS like the Keil RTX solves for you.

 Let’s see how to porting this RTX RTOS in Keil.
-Its pretty straight forward.
+It is pretty straight forward.

 1. Keil IDE – Download Here